6.1.4 Basic 3D Plotting

 Create a 3D Surface and Scatter Plot

-- Import the file \Samples\Matrix Conversion and Gridding\XYZ Random Gaussian.dat.
+- Select Data: Connect to File: Text/CSV to import the file \Samples\Matrix Conversion and Gridding\XYZ Random Gaussian.dat with default settings.

-- Highlight column C and right click.
-Select Set As: Z from the fly-out menu.
+- Highlight column C and click Z button from the mini toolbar that appears.

-- Select Plot > 3D: Surface: 3D ColorMap Surface to create a 3D Colormap Surface plot (Graph1 by default).
+- Select Plot > 3D : 3D ColorMap Surface to create a 3D Colormap Surface plot (Graph1 by default).

 - Right click the layer icon on the left-top of the graph to open the Layer Contents dialog.
 In this dialog, click on the button and select 3D Scatter/Trajectory/Vector from the fly-out menu.